waldbaer/node-red-persistent-values/README.md

 The persistent values itself can then be comfortably accessed with nodes just referencing the central configuration and the persistent value to be accessed.

-Persistent values are typically states, configuration options etc. which shall survice a restart of NodeRED.
+Persistent values are typically states, configuration options etc. which shall survice a restart of Node-RED.

 # Key Features